 How to Get It

 For patients living in the United States, Lorenzo’s Oil is currently available to patients with ALD for $200.00 USD (+ a $200.00 shipping fee).
-For international patients, the cost will be higher due to shipping and customs fees.
-If you would like to obtain Lorenzo’s Oil, please follow the steps below:
+For patients living outside of the United States, the cost will be higher due to shipping and customs fees.
+If you would like to obtain Lorenzo’s Oil, please talk to your doctor.

 How it Works

 The oil, if started early in boys with adrenoleukodystrophy (ALD) showing no symptoms, is now known to have some benefit in preventing the childhood cerebral form of adrenoleukodystrophy.
 Researchers are still trying to understand the complex relationships among fats in the body, and how Lorenzo’s oil could be further modified to be more effective.
 The oil is designed to normalize the accumulation of the very long chain fatty acids in the brain that thereby halting the progression of ALD.

 Lorenzo’s Oil is specific to ALD, does not repair myelin, and does not have any known effect on other demyelinating disorders, such as Multiple Sclerosis.
 In ALD pre-symptomatic boys, however, Lorenzo’s Oil can (but not always) slow down the onset of the disease by stopping the body from producing the very long chain fatty acids, whose buildup leads to demyelination.
 It is jointly manufactured by Croda International and The Scientific Hospital Supply, and it is distributed by Nutricia Advanced Medical Nutrition.
 To read an article published by pediatric neurologist Dr. Gerald Raymond about Lorenzo’s Oil and its effect on ALD, click here.